- Academics

 Interview Process

 There are no changes currently.
-Interviews will be conducted on a rolling basis starting in July 2022.
+Interviews will be conducted on a rolling basis starting Fall 2023.

 If you have any questions regarding these updates or the application process, please contact our Admissions Support Coordinator, Deidra Harwood, [email protected].

-• Baccalaureate Degree from a U.S. regionally accredited College or University prior to matriculation.
-A minimum cumulative GPA of 3.0 is recommended.
+- Baccalaureate degree from a regionally accredited College of University prior to matriculation.
+A minimum overall GPA of 3.0 is recommended.

 The following GPA is recommended: